Formal Verification of Robustness and Resilience of Learning-Enabled State Estimation Systems: Introduction

-In summary, the organisation of the paper is as follows.
-In the next section, we present preliminaries about neural networks and the Bayes (and Kalman) filters.
-In Section~\ref{sec:WAMI_intro}, we introduce our first design of the WAMI-tracking system where a single Kalman filter is used.
-In Section~\ref{sec:design2}, we present our enhanced design with a runtime monitor and/or joint-KFs.
-The reduction of LE-SES system to \POsquare-LTS is presented in Section~\ref{opti_prob}.
-In Section~\ref{sec:properties}, we present a methodological discussion on the difference between robustness and resilience, together with the formalisation of them as optimisation objectives.
-The automated verification algorithm is presented in Section~\ref{sec:algorithms}, with the experimental results presented in Section~\ref{sec:experiments}.
-We discuss some aspects on the definitions of robustness and resilience that are not covered in LE-SESs in Section~\ref{sec:discussion}.
-Finally, we discuss related work in Section~\ref{sec:related} and conclude the paper in Section~\ref{sec:concl}.
+In summary, the paper's organization is structured as follows: We begin by presenting the foundational concepts of neural networks and LE-SESs with the use of Bayes (or Kalman) filters in the next section.
+The paper then delves into the reduction of the LE-SES system to the \POsquare-LTS in Section~\ref{opti_prob}.
+Section~\ref{sec:properties} offers a methodological discussion on distinguishing between robustness and resilience, along with their formalization as optimization objectives.
+The automated verification algorithm is introduced in Section~\ref{sec:algorithms}.
+The case study of LESs, focusing on the WAMI-tracking system, is presented in Section~\ref{sec:WAMI_intro}.
+Section~\ref{sec:design2} outlines our improved design for the WAMI-tracking system, incorporating a runtime monitor and/or joint-KFs.
+Experimental results are shared in Section~\ref{sec:experiments}.
+Section~\ref{sec:discussion} provides insights into potential future directions.
+Lastly, we delve into related work in Section~\ref{sec:related} before concluding the paper in Section~\ref{sec:concl}.